Friday, December 23, 2016

 But God is patient, and merciful.
 He has been content to take a lifetime to shatter the idols and images of self.
 His work continues.
 If 2015 hasn't been about that then I don't know what to make of it.
 In an effort to keep this post on the brief side, I want to mention (with little explanation; maybe I can expand that in later posts) only two hard lessons from this past year of the divine scourge (Pr 3:11-12; Cf He 11-12).

-1. God the Holy Spirit's work of sanctification is more about teaching weakness than it is about instilling righteousness.
+1. God the Holy Spirit's work of sanctification might be more about teaching weakness than it is about instilling righteousness.
 By my best and most generous estimation, I am not a better man than I was 365 days ago, or twenty years ago.
 But I am more aware of my own profound weakness.
 And I am learning that any progress in holiness is necessarily gained through that weakness.
 And I am now sure of my all-engulfing need for God to act on my behalf.
 I cannot produce what He commands.
 I cannot, in the ways that matter most, change myself, improve myself, help myself, provide for myself, or sanctify myself.
 This fresh awareness has been shaping what I expect of myself, and others.
 From the first man Adam to the model of faith Abraham to King David to the Prophet Jeremiah to the Apostle Paul to us on this first day of 2016, the aim of God for His people continues to be our humiliation, not our glory (See Php 2, for example).